 Were you or a family member injured on the job in Raleigh, NC?
 Workers’ compensation benefits can serve as a crucial lifeline while you recover.
 Riddle & Riddle Injury Lawyers is here to help you get the benefits you deserve.
+Contact our Raleigh workers’ compensation lawyers today at (919) 876-3020 for your free case evaluation.

-If you’ve been hurt on the job, let us help you navigate the claims process and fight for your full compensation.
-Contact our Raleigh workers’ compensation lawyers today at 800-525-7111 for your free case evaluation.
+If you sustain injuries at work, let us help you navigate the claims process and fight for your full compensation.
 We work on a contingency fee basis, which means you only pay attorney’s fees if we successfully handle your claim.

 Filing a workers’ comp claim in North Carolina isn’t always as straightforward as it should be.
-Your employer or their insurance company may try to delay, underpay, or outright deny your benefits.
+Your employer or their workers’ compensation insurance company may try to delay, underpay, or outright deny your benefits.
 Our experienced Raleigh personal injury attorneys can help you navigate the process and protect your right to compensation.

 We want you to focus on healing while we focus on getting you compensation.
 Contact us today to schedule a free consultation with a workers’ compensation lawyer in Raleigh, North Carolina.

-Overview of North Carolina Workers’ Compensation Laws
+An Overview of North Carolina Workers’ Compensation Laws

 How Much Is My Raleigh Workers’ Compensation Case Worth?